 Math has always been a gift for me and having been connected to it throughout my engineering degree, I knew, little practice will get me a good score in GRE Test Quantitative.
 However, it was an entirely different situation for Verbal and I had only a month to improve as much as I could (due to some other engagements) and give my best during the GRE test preparation.

-The aim was to attempt the GRE by the end of October and have a score of 325 (at least cross 320).
+The aim was to attempt the GRE Test by the end of October and have a score of 325 (at least cross 320).
 A perfect quantitative score (170 out 170) was achievable if only I managed time and avoided silly mistakes, which I was doing regularly during mocks.
 The higher I get in the quantitative, the lesser the burden will be on the verbal.

 It might seem a little backward approach, but with the amount of time I decided to invest in it ( a month), it would have been irrational for me to expect anything higher.

 How did I go about it?

 Because of having relatively less time than others, my aim was to do as much practice as I can.
 I started with the Princeton Review and read the techniques from it.
 Although the techniques in that book were really good, the level of difficulty was not good enough (which I realized later).
 When I took my first mock, I scored 147 in verbal.
-Then, once I got hold of the resources available on that life-saving Google Drive, I started practicing exercises from the ETS Official Guide and Manhattan Guide.
+Then, once I got hold of the resources available on that life-saving Scholar Den resources, I started practicing exercises from the ETS Official Guide and Manhattan Guide.
 Also did all the practice exercises from Barrons.